How to Keep Your Divorce Conversations Productive

-- Be mindful that your purpose is to avoid arguing and to be as persuasive as possible.
+- Your purpose is to avoid arguing and be as persuasive as possible.

 - The communication issues you had during your marriage will not go away in separation.

 What does this mean?